Skip to main content

 Our next group of neighborhoods is just to the west of what we saw in southern Jamaica.
 We're heading into what might be considered central Ozone Park, then into Howard Beach, a relatively isolated mostly residential neighborhood of southwestern Queens, and finally right over the border into Brooklyn for East New York!
 Come back tomorrow for a Snapshot in Ozone Park.

-Snapshot: Ideal Food Basket - South Ozone Park, NY
+Ideal Food Basket - Queens, NY (South Jamaica)

 Snapshot: Fine Fare Supermarkets - South Jamaica, NY